Professor Jeremy Chapman AC – Chair

 Jeff is Editor in Chief of the Internal Medicine Journal and a member of editorial boards of Bone Marrow Transplantation, Blood Reviews and BioMed Central.
-He has published more than 270 papers in the field of marrow transplantation and blood disorders.
+He has published more than 340 papers in the field of marrow transplantation and blood disorders.

-Leonie Walsh is an experienced leader and adviser in technological innovation with a background that spans more than 30 years of experience both locally and internationally across a diverse range of industries and applications.
+Leonie is an experienced leader and adviser in technological innovation with a background that spans more than 30 years of experience both locally and internationally across a diverse range of industries and applications.

-Leonie is a Fellow of the Academy of Technological Sciences and Engineering.
-In 2014 Leonie received an Honorary Doctorate (HonDUniv) from Swinburne University of Technology for contributions and leadership in scientific enterprises, innovation and the community.
+Leonie is a Fellow of the Australian Academy of Technology and Engineering, was the inaugural Ambassador for Women in STEMM Australia and in 2014 Leonie received an Honorary Doctorate (HonDUniv) from Swinburne University of Technology for contributions and leadership in scientific enterprises, innovation and the community.

 Greg Wilkie is the Executive Director of Manufacturing and Quality at the Australian Red Cross Lifeblood.
 Greg has experience leading operational teams, as well as establishing the National Contact Centre in Adelaide and, more recently, driving a lean continuous improvement culture in Manufacturing.